cloudblue/osaAPI/README.rst

 Transactions
 ------------

 There are three POA API calls that do not start with pem in the official documentation.
-When using PythonPA you can use these API calls as documented but you will still need to preface them with your POA connection object (the examples on this page use 'pem' as the connection object name).
+When using paAPI you can use these API calls as documented but you will still need to preface them with your POA connection object (the examples on this page use 'pem' as the connection object name).

 .. code:: python

-    from PythonPA import POA
+    from paAPI import POA

     pem = POA('mn.hostname.com', port=8888)